mlbendall/HIV_infection_rnaseq/README.md

 Comments:

 The samples were run in two batches, the quality of the first one is not as good as the second one.
 One sample of the first batch has DNA contamination.
+Additionally the first run used a high-output kit and the second one a mid-output one.

 ________________________________________